-- 1. The category "New" refers to a student who is attending FCC for the first time, and who never applied or registered for a credit course at FCC, except as a Dual Enrollment student. - 2.
-The category "Transfer" refers to a student who has attended another institution of higher learning after high school graduation or equivalency, and who seeks to receive credit for prior coursework completed at previous institutions.
+1. The category "New" refers to a student who is attending FCC for the first time, who never applied or registered for a credit course at FCC, except as a Dual Enrollment student, and has not earned credits from another institution of higher learning after high school graduation or equivalency.

-- 3. The category "Re-Admit" refers to a student who has attended credit courses at FCC previously, but not within the last two years (four fall and spring semesters exclusive of the summer sessions), who seeks to reenroll. - 4.
+- 2. The category "Transfer" refers to a student who has attended another institution of higher learning after high school graduation or equivalency, and who seeks to receive credit for prior coursework completed at previous institutions. - 3.
+The category "Re-Admit" refers to a student who has attended credit courses at FCC previously, but not within the last two years (two fall and two spring semesters exclusive of the summer sessions), who seeks to reenroll. - 4.
 The category "Courses of Interest (Non-FCC Degree Seeking)" refers to a student who seeks to take courses listed as credit in the FCC catalog for personal knowledge or professional development as opposed to the fulfillment of FCC degree requirements.
 A student can take Courses of Interest at FCC for personal enrichment or for visiting students who have the intention to transfer the credits to another college.
 The student should have written authorization from the home institution to ensure transferability of credits.
 Courses of Interest students are not eligible for Federal Financial Aid. - 5.
-"Dual Enrollment" refers to a current high school student who seeks to earn College credit.
+"Dual Enrollment" refers to a current high school student who seeks to earn college credit.
 Dual Enrollment students are not eligible for Federal Financial Aid. - a.
-"Open Campus" refers to a high school student who takes a College course(s) on College Premises or through the College Distributed Learning Program.
+"Open Campus" refers to a high school student who takes a College course(s) on College premises or through FCC Online.
 The course(s) may be during or outside the regular school day. - b.
 "High School Based" refers to a high school student who takes an FCC course that is taught at their local high school. - 6.
-"Gifted & Talented" refers to a student under the age of 16 years, who has been identified as having exceptional academic or fine arts talent in selected college courses.
+"Gifted & Talented" refers to a student under the age of 16 years, who has been identified as having exceptional academic or fine arts talent in selected FCC courses.
 The student must be at least 12 years of age and have completed the seventh grade or equivalent education.
 Gifted & Talented students are not eligible for Federal Financial Aid.